 FlowForma’s impact on the way LSTM works has been profound, according to Coleman, democratizing the development of process improvements.
 Departments are more involved than when they outsourced development to third parties.
 New processes are turned around more quickly and better aligned to the business need.

-The intuitive interface of FlowForma BPM has been central to its success.
+The intuitive interface of FlowForma Process Automation has been central to its success.
 “I have no development skills at all but I’m a very confident user of FlowForma BPM,” said Coleman.

-FlowForma BPM has helped to encourage a culture of collaboration, “As soon as FlowForma BPM delivered a couple of high profile wins, everyone started to think about their own practices and how they could make them cross-departmental and improve them.”
+FlowForma Process Automation has helped to encourage a culture of collaboration, “As soon as FlowForma Process Automation delivered a couple of high profile wins, everyone started to think about their own practices and how they could make them cross-departmental and improve them.”

 Martyn Coleman has also been impressed by FlowForma as a solutions provider.
 “We have had a very good support experience and there has been a helpful exchange of information on both sides that has led to product improvements.
 Their interest doesn’t stop when you sign the invoice,” he said.
 “I really like the FlowForma team and I’ve only had positive experiences.
 We’ve been treated very well and have a high level of access to their expertise if we need it.”